showyourwork/showyourwork/.showyourwork/showyourwork-action/README.md

 The **showyourwork-action** makes it easy to build open-source, reproducible scientific articles from a LaTeX manuscript and Python figure scripts.
 This action is intended to be run on repositories generated using the [showyourwork](https://github.com/rodluger/showyourwork) package.

 This action generates all required figures from Python scripts in the `figures/` directory of your repo and compiles the LaTeX manuscript `tex/ms.tex` into the file `ms.pdf`, which is uploaded as an artifact upon completion of the workflow.
 This file is also automatically force-pushed to a branch on your repository with the same name as the current branch plus the suffix `-pdf`.
-For a complete example of an article generated automatically using this action, check out [showyourwork-example](https://github.com/rodluger/showyourwork-example).

 This action automatically caches all builds, so it won't re-run figure scripts that have not changed.